adevos-x-tech/adevosxbot/README.md

   <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa273-1c48-4a67-9aa1-57de17770e5f.gif" width="100%">
 </p>

+## Deploying on Pterodactyl Panel

+Requirements

+- Adevos-X Bot ZIP file
+- A running Pterodactyl server
+- Node.js environment configured on your server

+Step 1: Upload the ZIP File

+1. Open your Pterodactyl Panel.
+2. Navigate to your server's File Manager.
+3. Upload the Adevos-X Bot ZIP file.

+Step 2: Extract the Files

+1. Select the uploaded ZIP file.
+2. Click Unarchive.
+3. Wait for the extraction process to complete.

+Step 3: Move the Files

+1. Open the extracted folder.

+2. Select all files and folders.

+3. Click Move.

+4. Enter either:

+   - "./" (current directory), or
+   - "../" (parent directory)

+   depending on your folder structure.

+5. Confirm the move operation.

+Step 4: Start the Bot

+1. Return to the server console.
+2. Click Start Server.
+3. The bot will begin running automatically.

+Step 5: Connect Your WhatsApp Account

+After startup, Adevos-X Bot will provide two connection options:

+Option 1: Pair Code Connection

+1. Select Pair Code mode.
+2. Enter the phone number you want to connect.
+3. A pairing code will be generated.
+4. Enter the code on your WhatsApp device.
+5. Wait for the session to be created.

+Option 2: Session ID Connection

+1. Select Session ID mode.
+2. Paste your Session ID when prompted.
+3. The bot will authenticate automatically.
+4. Deployment will complete successfully.

+Once authentication is complete, your Adevos-X Bot will be online and ready to use.

+---

+## Deploying on Small Free Panels (Katabump, Bot Hosting Panels, etc.)

+Some free hosting panels may not support interactive console input.
+In this case, use a Session ID.

+Step 1: Create a .env File

+Create a file named:

+.env

+Step 2: Add Your Session ID

+Paste the following configuration:

+# Your WhatsApp session ID (base64 or JSON format)
+# Format: ADEVOS-X:<base64_session_here>

+SESSION_ID=

+Then place your Session ID after the equal sign:

+SESSION_ID=ADEVOS-X:YOUR_SESSION_ID_HERE

+Step 3: Save the File

+Save the ".env" file in the root directory of the bot.

+Step 4: Start the Server

+1. Start your hosting server.
+2. The bot will automatically read the Session ID from the ".env" file.
+3. Authentication will be completed automatically.
+4. Adevos-X Bot will come online without requiring any additional setup.

+---

+Need Help?

+If you encounter any deployment issues, join our community channels or support groups for assistance.
+Make sure you are using the latest version of Adevos-X Bot before requesting support.
 ## Native Installation Sequence

 For manual system hosting, execution inside Docker containers, or Virtual Private Servers: